 The world began to shift.

-Selys had never used a sword.
-Swords were for warriors, and she was just a receptionist.
+Selys had never used a sword in battle.
+She’d trained with one, but…swords were for warriors, and she was just a receptionist.
 She had a few archery skills from a few levels as a [Hunter], but she had never touched a sword except to sell it or appraise it.

 She had used a sword today, though.
 Selys staggered back and watched as the zombie fell, the hilt sticking out of his stomach.